grncdr/js-pockets/API.md

  - The name being wrapped is not defined on this pocket.
  - The wrapper function does not depend on the name it is wrapping.

-## pocket.default(name, valueOrFn) -> self

-Define a default value for the pocket, this behaves exactly like `pocket.value(name, valueOrFn)` except the value can be overridden later with `pocket.value`.
-Prefer to use `pocket.wrap` over this, as this may be deprecated in the future.

 ## pocket.alias(name, otherName) -> self